Les grandes vacances: The grand getaway to summer’s beaches, mountains and countryside

 - Nos plus belles vacances (2012)

-Bénédicte Mahé has studied abroad many times, speaks four languages (French, English, German, and Italian), and earned a Master of Management of cultural goods and activities, as well as a Master’s degree in intercultural communications and cooperation.
-She wishes to work in philanthropy for cultural institutions or non-profit organizations.
-Among her interests are drinking tea, cooking (with or without success), reading, watching TV shows, and—of course—shopping.
+Bénédicte Mahé has studied abroad many times, speaks four languages and earned a Master of Management of cultural goods and activities, as well as a Master’s degree in intercultural communications and cooperation.
+She works in communication and international projects management.
+Among her interests are drinking tea, cooking (with or without success), reading, traveling, and—of course—shopping.
 She started her blog Tribulations Bretonnes in 2010 and has been updating it (more or less regularly) since then.

 You may also enjoy A Woman’s Paris® post, Cognac, castles, and courtyards in the southwest of France, by Parisian Anne Pawle who writes about the area of southwest France known as the Charente and about the cultural identity and history of this region.